 How to stop it: An expense automation system can be integrated with Google Maps, so employees simply need to enter their start and finish addresses.
 It then calculates the distance to automatically create an expense line item.
 In addition, an image of the map (and the route) is included with the expense item.
 This level of automation makes it difficult to try and “pad” the mileage claim without the map clearly showing the deviation.

 2. The Mini-Bar “Mistake” Scam

 Unless you have the money (but not the brains) of Warren Buffett, buying drinks from the hotel mini bar is rarely a good choice.
 For that reason, many companies prevent hotel mini-bar purchases from being reimbursed.
-That’s why many people try to sneak it by their finance teams by simply submitting an unitemized hotel bill.
+That’s why many people try to sneak it by their finance teams by simply submitting an unitemised hotel bill.

-How to stop it: Mandate that all hotel folios are fully itemized when being submitted.
+How to stop it: Mandate that all hotel folios are fully itemised when being submitted.
 This was previously a huge headache, which involved breaking out a calculator and typing in multiple line items for each hotel folio.
 That’s no longer the case.
-Employees can now be prompted to itemize hotel bills, and can do so with a single click.
+Employees can now be prompted to itemise hotel bills, and can do so with a single click.
 The expense solution can automatically read and parse data from HTML or PDF hotel folios, and create individual line items for easy approval (or in this case, denial).